 Step 3: The SMART-ER Method for Personal Trainer Goal Setting

-Standard goal setting methods encourage Specific, Measurable, Achievable, Relevant/reward-based, and Time-defined statements.
+Standard goal setting methods encourage Specific, Measurable, Achievable, Reward-based, and Time-defined statements.
 However, I encourage you to take it one step further – make the goal SMART-ER.
 In other words, let’s also consider the External Resources needed to support the desired outcome.

 Step 3 To Do’s:

 - Brainstorm places, people, products, and practices that can provide support toward goal achievement